 Do Black Widows Hibernate?

-- Move very little during the daytime
+- Move very little during daytime hours

-- Conserve energy during long periods of cold
+- Conserve energy during prolonged cold periods

 Types of Widow Spiders